Plazide/html-template-manager/README.md

 To dedicate editable areas we use comments like ```<!-- BeginEditable -->``` and ```<!-- EndEditable -->```.
 It is recommended to wrap the entire title tag inside of these since comments are visible when used inside the title tags.

 ## Example
-The following is a basic example of how to use this repo.
+The following is a basic example of how a template file would look.
 ```html
 <!DOCTYPE html>
 <html>